-Lets you remove locksUse the Unlock privilege to allow users to unlock any revision that was locked by their user IDs.Privilege typeBase Privilege.
-The Unlock privilege allows you to use the vcs - u command.Syntax[No]UnlockSpecial ConsiderationDo not confuse this privilege with the BreakLock privilege, which allows you to remove any lock regardless of the user ID associated with that lock.Related TopicsImage: Note that the state of the user ID associated with that lock.
+Lets you remove Use the Unlock privilege to allow users to unlock any revision that was locked by their

+Privilege type Base Privilege.
+The Unlock privilege allows you to use the vcs -u command.

+Syntax [No]Unlock

+Special Do not confuse this privilege with the BreakLock privilege, which allows you to remove

+Consideration any lock regardless of the user ID associated with that lock.

+For information about See Commands affected by this privilege "VCS command" on page 56 Related privileges "BreakLock privilege" on page 187 Other privileges "Using Privileges" on page 181